Hi guys,

 Tell us a little bit about yourself and what kind of artist you are.

 My road into art actually started when I was a child I was always creating something artistic from plays with costumes (that I put on for my parents), to making all kinds of things for my family.
 My mom was always letting me get stuff to make my “projects”, as I called them.
 She would take me to craft fairs and art shows for me to get my art fix.
 But, it hasn't been until the past couple of years that I considered myself an artist.
 A couple of years ago my family started going through some really rough times and I started using art to dig inside myself to find expression and comfort.
 Then one day it just hit me, “I am an artist”.
 I need to do art.
 And I have been striving to become an artist who sells my work and teaches others.
 I believe art is a true expression of our inner selves.
 I live near the coast in North Carolina out in the country.
 I have four Silkie chickens named Faith, Hope, Joy and Charity and a Black Royal Palm turkey named Fred, as well as a trained rabbit named Max who roams my house.
 I am married to a wonderful man who supports me 100%.
 We have four grown children and two grandchildren.
+What is the biggest challenge you personally face as an artist and how do you overcome it?

 The greatest challenge I face is myself.
 I have always questioned my ability and whether someone else will like my work enough to buy or want to learn from me.
 To overcome it I just decided one day that I just needed to move forward.
 What was the worst thing that could happen anyway, no one would like it or buy it, that is their choice.
 I just had to accept the fact that not everyone is going to like me or my stuff and have learned to be okay with that.
 I am a huge goal setter and love to see what I have accomplished over a given period of time.
 So I said to myself, self if you don’t do this you will never know if this is really the true you.
 So just do it.
 Failure is only a matter of perspective.